Saturday, 27 June 2009

 In his early writings Augustine argued that healing was meant for Jesus and the New Testament Christians only and that believers should not look for a continuation of the practice.
 Later, in his book Retractions he appeared to have changed his mind because of his experiences as Bishop of Hippo.
 He wrote: “I realized how many miracles were occurring in our own day and which were so like the miracles of old…how wrong it would be to allow the memory of these marvels of Divine power to perish from among our people.”

-DEATH Died 430, aged 76 in Hippo, while the Vandals were besieging his Episcopal city As he lay dying, Augustine had the penitential psalms copied on parchment and fixed to the wall of his room so he could read them from bed.
+DEATH He passed away aged 76 in Hippo on August 28, 430, while the Vandals were besieging his Episcopal city.
+As he lay dying, Augustine had the penitential psalms copied on parchment and fixed to the wall of his room so he could read them from bed.

 APPEARANCES IN MEDIA 1.
 Augustine of Hippo A 1972 Italian film, which is meant to be quite good in an arty sort of way, it was directed by Roberto Rossellini.